 14. What is vesting and how does it work?

 Vesting refers to the percentage of your Account balance that cannot be forfeited and will be paid to you when your Account is distributable.
-The vesting schedule for your Account is as follows:
+Effective May 1, 2020, the vesting schedule for your Account is as follows: